-- Accounting conventions are common practices which are followed in recording and presenting accounting information of business. - Convention of consistency states that the same accounting methods should be adopted every year in preparing financial statements. - Convention of disclosure states that all material and relevant facts relating to financial statements should be fully disclosed. - Convention of materiality states that, to make financial statements more meaningful only significant information should be shown in the financial statements. - Convention of conservatism states that, profit should not be recorded until it is realised.
+- Convention of materiality states that, to make financial statements more meaningful only significant information should be shown in the financial statements. - Convention of conservatism states that, profit should not be recorded until it is realised.
 But if business anticipates any loss in near future provision should be made in the books of account. - Generally accepted accounting principles refer to the rules or guidelines adopted for recording and reporting of business transactions in order to bring uniformity in the preparation and presentation of financial statements.

-TERMINAL EXERCISE
+TERMINAL QUESTIONS

 - 1. Explain the convention of consistency with example. - 2.
 Explain the accounting convention of conservatism with example. - 3.
 What do you mean by accounting standards?
-Enumerate the accounting standard issued by the ASB from time to time. - 4.
+Enumeratre the accounting standard issued by the ASB from time to time. - 4.
 Explains the convention of materiality. - 5.
 Explain the accounting convention of full disclosure with example.